apollographql/apollo/graph-manager-docs/source/setup-analytics.md

 });
 ```

-Alternatively, you can assign your API key to the `ENGINE_API_KEY` environment variable in the environment where Apollo Server will run.
+Alternatively, you can specify your API key as the value of the `ENGINE_API_KEY` environment variable in the environment where Apollo Server will run.

 This is the only change required to begin sending traces to Graph Manager.
 For advanced configuration options, see [Metrics and logging](https://www.apollographql.com/docs/apollo-server/features/metrics/).